 Customer Analytics in Python is where marketing and data science meet.
-Data science and Marketing are two of the key driving forces that help companies create value and stay on top in today’s fast-paced economy.
-This course is packed with knowledge, and includes sections on customer and purchase analytics, as well as a deep-learning model, all implemented in Python.
+These are two of the key driving forces that help companies create value and stay on top in today’s fast-paced economy.
+In addition, this course is packed with knowledge and includes sections on customer and purchase analytics, as well as a deep-learning model, all implemented in Python.

 Here, we discuss the theory behind hierarchical and flat clustering.
 Throughout the course we’ll implement both approaches.
 In this section, we’ll focus on hierarchical clustering and use it to determine the number of clusters in our data set.